Forever Always Ends

 Magnificently conjures up the serious hoodoo that folks like Johnny Paycheck, George Jones, and Buck Owens were throwing down in their primes.

 Man, oh man, will the embarrassing farce that is contemporary country music ever end?
 Today’s batch of interchangeable hunks and bimbos that are being Xeroxed out of Nashville have as much to do with what makes country music special as The Starland Vocal Band did with channeling the rebellious spirit of Rock ‘n’ Roll.
-Sure, they’re good for making the masses want to run out and buy the brand of jeans, pressed shirts, phone cards, etc, etc, that are heartily endorsed by these humble, aw shucks, kinda good ol’ boys.
+Sure, they’re good for making the masses want to run out and buy the brand of jeans, pressed shirts, etc, etc, that are heartily endorsed by these humble, aw shucks, kinda good ol’ boys.